gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 advice was to internalize Ben Horowitz's "control your own psychology."
 It was very likely the recovery would be longer, bumpier, and more lonely than any healthy person would anticipate.
 The other advice was to remind oneself that the health investment is a long-term proposition.
-I also mentioned I wanted to try the Munich people in full swing, but I worried about personal finances.
+I also mentioned I wanted to give the Munich crew a full swing, but I worried about personal finances.
 Mike said he would like to see the other end of my story and offered a cheque.
 I was taken aback.
 My cultural upbringing (in Central Europe) doesn't have a concept of taking stranger's money.
 On the other hand, I knew I'm talking to a highly thoughtful individual, so the offer wasn't impulsive.
 He